 Repair Game Files Via Battle.net

-- First, launch the Blizzard Battle.net launcher.
+- First, begin by launching your Blizzard Battle.net launcher.

-- Now select Scan and Repair.
+- Choose now Scan and Repair.

 Turn off Nvidia G-Sync